-- The information contained in this booklet is accurate at the time of printing and is subject to change.
-Any subsequent changes will be announced to all pupils. - Courses which fail to achieve a viable number of pupils are subject to cancellation.
+Note 2 - The information contained in this booklet is accurate at the time of printing and is subject to change.
+Any subsequent changes will be announced to all pupils.

+Note 3 - Courses which fail to achieve a viable number of pupils are subject to cancellation.
 In all cases parents and pupils will be informed and alternatives discussed.
 Higher classes must have a minimum of 15 pupils.
-Advanced Higher classes must have a minimum of 10 pupils. - The City of Edinburgh Council are currently reviewing the provision of Advanced Higher courses in schools and are likely to move to consortia arrangements where different schools offer different Advanced Highers.
+Advanced Higher classes must have a minimum of 10 pupils.

+The City of Edinburgh Council are currently reviewing the provision of Advanced Higher courses in schools and are likely to move to consortia arrangements where different schools offer different Advanced Highers.
 While this may result in not all Advanced Higher courses being offered at Boroughmuir, courses may be available at other schools/centres.
-Consortia arrangements may involve remote learning, - Pupils opting for a course provided by Edinburgh College should ensure they have selected a back-up option in school.
+Due to the current pandemic any consortia arrangements may involve remote learning,

+Note 4 - Pupils opting for a course provided by Edinburgh College should ensure they have selected a back-up option in school.
 Pupils can discuss with the Year Head where provision occurs across the city if some subjects are not offered at Boroughmuir.
 However, travel costs may have to be paid by the pupil as the school is not given a travel budget.
-Please note that until we have confirmation of college courses running pupils will be allocated their in-school option.
+Please note that until we have confirmation of college courses running pupils will be allocated their in school option.

-D Hayes Depute Headteacher S5 C Paterson Depute Head Teacher S6
+D Hayes Depute Head Teacher S5 C Paterson Depute Head Teacher S6